guilistocco/Udacity-Car_Radar_Lanes/README.md

 ## Why this is an important project?
 As an engineer student, I saw the oportunity to use data science in a traffic context.
 The porpuse of this project is to reflect about a few assumptions every one that uses public or private transportation wonder: Does cars on the left lane run faster?
 Does heavy vehicles alwyas stay on right lanes?
 How can we predict the speed of new cars?
-Those questions were answered using data science skills
+Those questions were answered using data science skills.

+## Summary of analysis

+Models using with real world data will hardly give surprising results, and here it couldn't be diferent.
+Using only a few tools like subseting, sorting and mapping is possible to answer good questions and even generalise some results.

+The findings are that the left lane of a road has higher speeds then others; speed and lane are well correlated as well as lengh and type of a vehycles; Random Forest scores 13% for one day of data.

+## Libraries
+* Pandas
+* Numpy
+* Matplotlib
+* Seaborn
+* Scikit Learn

 ## About the archives